oracle-livelabs/sprints/cloud-database-service/sprint-basedb-create-pdb/sprint-basedb-create-pdb.md

-# How do I Create a Pluggable Database (PDB) in Oracle Base Database Service.
+# How do I Create a Pluggable Database (PDB) in Oracle Base Database Service?
 Duration: 5 minutes

 You can create a Pluggable Database (PDB) in Oracle Base Database Service DB System using the OCI Console